nipo/nsl/doc/better_hdl.rst

 synthesizer will be responsible for selecting relevant encoding of value.

-When using integers, having counters that roll over on overflow may not be critical.
+When using integers types, having counters that roll over on overflow may not be critical.
 Use `mod` operator accordingly.

-When there is a counter in some state machine where count of cycles it goes through is not always the same, having the cycle count as start value and implement a downcounter will save some logic for final value
+When there is a counter in some state machine where count of cycles it goes through is not always the same, having the cycle count as start value and implement a downcounter will save some logic for loop exit clause comparison: it will alwas be comparison against 0.
+Moreover, if synthesized to hardware adders, comparison-to-zero may be available for free.
-comparison: it will alwas be 0.
-If there is only one reset value, difference will not be significant if comparator is implemented in LUTs.

 Letting the synthesizer and optimizer do their jobs
 ===================================================

-Use dont care value `-` everywhere possible in `std_(u)logic(_vector)`.
+Use dont care value (`-`) everywhere possible in `std_(u)logic(_vector)`.
 This has two benefic side effects:

 * Tools will be able to perform simplification driving logic for